melfm/notes/docs/cnn.md

 So if input is 7x7 and 3x3 filter with stride 1 and pad 0 then we get output 5x5.
 If stride is 2, then 3x3.

 ### Parameter Sharing
 Controls the number of parameters.
+We can dramatically reduce the number of parameters by making one reasonable assumption: If one feature is useful to compute at some spatial position (x,y), then it should be useful to compute at a different position (x2, y2).

 ### Weight tying